 Because livestock live in such a small, crowded space, in most cases prophylactic antibiotics will be mixed into the feed to prevent the spreading of diseases.
 These antibiotics are ultimately consumed by those who eat the meat of the animals.
 The excess of antibiotics can lead to so-called multi-resistant germs, which are dangerous to humans.
 In the case of animals from organic agriculture, by the way, this can largely be dispensed with, as the animals have enough free space and therefore do not easily infect each other.

-So is it bad to eat meat?
+So it is bad to eat meat?

 You think the topic is interesting and would like to learn more about it?
 Or you would like to cook vegan more often, but are missing the recipes?
 You can always contact us to discuss sustainability or exchange suggestions and tips for more sustainability in our everyday life and work.